 \end{enumerate} \end{thm}

+As we show in \sectionref{s:comparison_guarantees}, the bound \eqref{eq:iterative_hessian_sketch_bound_empirical} has a similar structure to the guarantees of the currently existing schemes.
+However, in many cases it improves them in its dependence on the failure probability $\varrho$ and the dimension $d$.

-\textbf{Proof Sketch} 3mm The DP guarantee is due the algorithm performing \(2T + 1\) calls to individual private mechanisms: 1 call for computing \(\eta\) (Line \ref{line:eta_calc}), \(T\) Gaussian sketches in Line \ref{line:gauss-sketch-X}, and \(T\) calls to the Gaussian mechanism in Line \ref{line:tildeg-calc}.
-The privacy guarantees of each of these steps are given in \lemmaref{lem:RDP_Mironov} and \lemmaref{lem:RDP_GaussMix}.
-Composing these yields the stated privacy guarantee.
-For the bound on \(\pR(X, Y, \widehat{\theta}_{T})\), we note that the iterations are similar to the classical Hessian sketch of \citep{pilanci_hessiansketch} applied to the concatenated matrix \([X^{\top}, \eta \brI_{d}]^{\top}\) as noted previously.
-This enables us to use \citep[Theorem~2]{pilanci_hessiansketch} to obtain a bound on the overall error after bounding the contribution from the Gaussian mechanism with high probability, which is made possible by observing that the conditions on \(\textsc{C}\) and \(\kappa^{X}(\psi)\) imply that clipping does not occur under the high-probability events included in the guarantee and which are summarized in \definitionref{def:good_conditions}.
-These guarantees are provided in \lemmaref{lem:pilanci_recursion} and \lemmaref{lem:no_clipping}, and the full proof is given in \appendixref{app:main_thm}.
+\textbf{Proof Outline for \theoremref{thm:privacy_utility_hessian_sketch}.} \ The privacy guarantee is due the algorithm performing \(2T + 1\) calls to individual private mechanisms: one call for computing \(\eta\) (Line \ref{line:eta_calc}), \(T\) Gaussian sketching mechanism applied over the extended matrix $[X^{\top}, \eta \brI_d]^{\top}$ in Line \ref{line:gauss-sketch-X}, and \(T\) calls to the Gaussian mechanism in Line \ref{line:tildeg-calc}.
+The privacy guarantees of each of these steps are given in \lemmaref{lem:RDP_Mironov} and \lemmaref{lem:RDP_GaussMix} in \appendixref{app:main_thm}.
+Composing these yields the stated privacy guarantee \citep[Thm.
+3.16]{Dwork_AlgFoundationd_DP}.

+The accuracy guarantee relies on the accuracy analysis of the IHS \citep{pilanci_hessiansketch} which we introduce first.
+Expanding the OLS objective as

+IHS applies a Gaussian sketch to \(X\) inside \(\norm{X\theta}^{2}\), resulting in \(\norm{\mathsf{S}X\theta}^{2}\), and then solves the minimization problem with this new objective.
+As shown in \citet{pilanci_hessiansketch}, the excess empirical risk of this solution can be bounded simply in terms of $\norm{X\theta^{*}}$ instead of \(L(\theta^{*})\); notably the former is small when \(\norm{\theta^{*}}\) is small.
+The new sketched objective can be iteratively minimized, analogous to Newton's method, and this is precisely given in \eqref{eq:iterative_hessian_sketch}.
+Performing this \(T\) iterations, and with specific choices of the sketching dimension \(k\) yields the following high-probability guarantee on $\pR$

+for \(\chi \in (0, 1]\) that decreases with an increase in \(k\).
+This is appealing since this guarantee decays geometrically with \(T\). \ificml \else